-Hence, according to~\cite[Sec.~5]{PV94}, one can $C^r$-approximate $f$ by diffeomorphisms having a homoclinic tangency associated with a periodic point $P'$ with real multipliers homoclinically relate with $Q$ and with the same local character, i.e., $P'$ is still dissipative but non-sectional dissipative.
-Again by a $C^r$-perturbation we can obtain a non-transverse equidimensional cycle associated with $Q$ and $P'$.
-Thus, from~\cite{KNS17} we get now a Tatjer homoclinic tangencies associated with the continuation of $P'$.
+Hence, according to~\cite[Sec.~5]{PV94}, one can $C^r$-approximate $f$ by diffeomorphisms having a homoclinic tangency associated with a periodic point $P'$ with real multipliers homoclinically related to {the continuation of} $Q$ and with the same local character, i.e., $P'$ is still dissipative but non-sectional dissipative.
+Again, by a $C^r$-perturbation, we can obtain a non-transverse equidimensional cycle associated with $Q$ and $P'$.
+Thus, from~\cite{KNS17} we get now a Tatjer homoclinic tangency associated with the continuation of $P'$.
 Summarizing,

-\begin{lem} Let $f$ be a $3$-dimensional $C^r$-diffeormprphim ($r\geq 2$) under the assumptions~\ref{H1} and~\ref{H3'}.
-Then $f$ can be $C^r$-approximated by diffeomorphims displaying a Tatjer homoclinic tangencies associated with a dissipative but non-sectional dissipative periodic point. \end{lem}
+\begin{lem} Let $f$ be a three-dimensional $C^r$-diffeomorphism ($r\geq 2$) under the assumptions~\ref{H1} and~\ref{H3'}.
+Then $f$ can be $C^r$-approximated by diffeomorphisms displaying a Tatjer homoclinic tangencies associated with a dissipative but non-sectional dissipative periodic point. \end{lem}

 To construct a $C^r$-Newhouse domain ($r\geq 1$) we need more extra assumptions: \begin{enumerate}[label=(H\arabic*'), start=3] \item $P$ is homoclinically related to a blender-horseshoe $\Gamma$. \end{enumerate} The above assumptions~\ref{H1}-\ref{H3'}-\ref{H2'} can be rewritten as follows: either, \begin{itemize} \item $f$ satisfies~\ref{H1}-\ref{H3}-\ref{H2} or \item $f$ satisfies~\ref{H1}, the multipliers of $Q$ are $\lambda$, $\gamma_1$, $\gamma_2$ with